 In certain circumstances (for example where required or permitted by law) we might not be able to comply with a request (for example, where we consider that the conditions required to exercise the request have not been satisfied, or where a relevant exemption applies), but where appropriate we will notify you of the reasons for this.

 If you have a complaint about how we have handled your personal information, you may contact us using the details in section 14 below and we will investigate your complaint.

 If you land on our website from other websites (or move to other sites from our website) you should read their separate privacy policies.
 We are not responsible for the privacy practices of external websites.

 We keep this Policy under regular review and place updates on yorkshirecancerresearch.org.uk from time to time.
 Please review this Policy periodically for changes.

 However, we will always notify you of material changes we make to this Policy and, where required under applicable privacy and data protection legislation, we will appropriately notify or give you the option to consent to changes to the Policy.

 If you do not accept our Policy, please stop using our website and/or cease any further interaction with us.

-If you have any questions about this Policy, or would like to exercise your rights with respect to your personal information, please contact us via email@example.com, via telephone on 01423 501269 or write to The Company Secretary, Yorkshire Cancer Research, Jacob Smith House, 7 Grove Park Court, Harrogate HG1 4DP.
+If you have any questions about this Policy or would like to exercise your rights with respect to your personal information, please contact us via email@example.com, via telephone on 01423 501269 or write to the Company Secretary, Yorkshire Cancer Research, Jacob Smith House, 7 Grove Park Court, Harrogate HG1 4DP.